Find what could kill your idea before you build it.

 You finish.
 The pipeline starts.
 You go back to whatever you were doing.

 Nothing in the brief is throwaway.
-Every answer routes a different branch of the pipeline.
+Every answer shapes the research.

 A memo, a roadmap, a share link.